alexsnow348/learning-notes/learning-notes/literature-review/reviews/the-concise-laws-of-human-nature.md

 - “ Notice how our propensities to compare ourselves with others, to feel envy, and to seek status through attention have only become intensified with our ability to communicate so quickly with so many people.”

 - “Trust your feelings!”—But feelings are nothing final or original; behind feelings there stand judgments and evaluations which we inherit in the form of … inclinations, aversions … The inspiration born of a feeling is the grandchild of a judgement—and often of a false judgment!—and in any event not a child of your own!
-To trust one’s feelings—means to give more obedience to one’s grandfather and grandmother and their grandparents than to the gods which are in us: our reason and our experience.”
+To trust one’s feelings—means to give more obedience to one’s grandfather and grandmother and their grandparents than to the gods which are in us: our reason and our experience.”—Friedrich Nietzsche

 - “We constantly feel emotions, and they continually infect our thinking, making us veer toward thoughts that please us and soothe our egos.”